 Setting the Stage

-Several of the marriage counselors we engaged in our futile attempts to make things better placed most of the blame squarely where it belonged: me!
-One counselor got so exasperated, he actually took me aside out of my wife’s presence and rebuked me with the literal words, “Stop being such an a – – hole!”
+Several of the marriage counselors we engaged in our futile attempts to make things better also placed most of the blame squarely where it belonged: me!
+One counselor got so exasperated, he actually took me aside out of my wife’s presence and rebuked me with the literal words, “Stop being such an a**hole!”

 Need I say more?

-So when I first encountered that book, I was a MESS.
+Back to the book.
+When I first encountered it, I was a MESS.
 My prayer life was virtually nonexistent.
 My walk with God was a shadow of what it could or should have been.
-I had a near-encyclopedic head-knowledge of much of God’s Word, but had zero fruit to show for it.
+I had a near-encyclopedic head-knowledge of much of God’s Word, but had zero fruit of the Spirit to show for it.

 Bottom line?
 I was a worthless asset in God’s plan to further His Kingdom.